 - Can justify two monthly fees

-Both Gnosis Pay and Tria represent the future of crypto spending:
+Both Gnosis Pay and Tria represent the future of crypto spending: no exchange custody risk (your keys, your coins), no staking requirements (unlike Crypto.com, Binance), and real ownership (you can export keys/guardian control).

-The choice between them isn't about "better" or "worse"—it's about philosophy:
+The choice between them is about philosophy:

 - Gnosis Pay: Transparent security (multi-sig on-chain)

-- Tria: Seamless UX (MPC abstraction)
+- Tria: Frictionless UX (MPC abstraction)

 For most users, Tria's multi-chain support and simpler UX will win.
 For Ethereum maximalists and those who demand on-chain transparency, Gnosis Pay is the purist choice.